Your injury wasn't your fault. We can get you justice.

 Because of the small size of the vehicle, motorcycle passengers do have a responsibility to conduct themselves safely while riding.
 A passenger may be held liable for an accident if he or she distracts the driver, unbalances the motorcycle or otherwise behaves recklessly.
 Still, the vast majority of injured motorcycle passengers are hurt through no fault of their own.

-Motorcycle passengers can suffer all of the same injuries as riders, ranging from road rash to broken bones to serious head injuries.
+Passengers can suffer all of the same injuries as riders, ranging from road rash to broken bones to serious head injuries.
 They're often left to deal with life-threatening or life-altering wounds that are entirely the result of someone else's negligence.

 If you were hurt as a passenger in a motorcycle accident, you have legal rights.
 Contact the Law Offices of James Morris to see how we can help you get the justice you deserve.